-Even if police officers are helping you and treat you kindly, having to talk with them is not a sought-after activity.
-Whether your scenario involves juvenile crimes, traffic or DUI and driving-while-intoxicated crimes or drug, sex and white collar, it's wise to be aware of your duties and rights.
-If you could be guilty of wrongdoing or could face charges, contact an attorney right away.
+Even if the cops are providing help or treat you with kindness and respect, having to interact with them is not a sought-after activity.
+Whether your situation involves violence, DUI, minor offenses or other criminal matters or drug, sex and white collar, it's important to be aware of your responsibilities and duties.
+If you could be guilty of wrongdoing or could face charges, contact a local criminal defense attorney right away.

 Identification?
 Not Necessarily

 Many people are unaware that they aren't obligated to answer all police questions, even if they have been pulled over.
 Even if you are required to show your ID, you usually don't have to say much more about anything such as your recent whereabouts and activities or what you've been drinking, in the case of a DUI investigation.
 Federal law protects all of us and gives assurances that let you remain quiet or give only a little information.
 You have a right not to give testimony against yourself, and you may usually walk away if you aren't under arrest.

 Even though it's best to have a basic understanding of your rights, you need a legal advocate who gets all the minutia of the law so you can protect yourself reasonably.
 Knowing all thelegal requirements and being familiar with the different situations where they apply should be left up to professionals.
 This is particularly true since laws regularly change and court cases are decided often that change the interpretation of those laws.

 Know When to Talk